monicamarshall/HelloWorldApp/README.md

 Use URL:  http://localhost:8000/sayHello if you decide to run the HelloWorldApp using the built-in django sqlite3 webserver.   (python manage.py runserver).

 This application can be run in a docker container.
+It can be deployed to a Kubernetes cluster as well.
+Instructions for running HelloWorldApp in a kubernetes cluster are in the documentation folder.

 The app can be containerized using one of the 3 available docker-compose files.